Prešporok · the coronation city

 Old Town (Stare Mesto)

-Best for: First-time visitors, sightseeing, romantic stays
+Best for: First-time visitors, sightseeing, and romantic stays who want everything on the doorstep

 Palisady